manavdakshini/validation2u/metasploit/metasploit.md

 In this demonstration we will be going to perform following steps:

-**Note**: Note: Ensure that you do not miss running any of the commands mentioned in the steps below.
+**Note**: Ensure that you do not miss running any of the commands mentioned in the steps below.
 If you fail to run any of the commands, the lab validation may fail.

 1. Open the Hyper-V Manager in your **LabVM** and right click on **Kali virtual machine** then click on **Connect** to connect to your **Kali virtual machine**.